missKatiaPunter/authortest/README.md

 ```
 > Note: name.test.js is a naming convention for test files.
 Following naming convention is optional, but a good practice.

+To write your JS code and your tests you need to open your project in the text editor of your choice, for example,  [*Atom*](https://atom.io/) or [*Visual Studio Code*](https://code.visualstudio.com/).

+To open a project in Atom: `atom .` and in VS Code `code .`.
+Make sure your type these from within your project folder, in the terminal. `pwd` to check if you are in the right folder.

 ## Your first tests